 Vacuum the Sofa

 Whether you have a real suede or microsuede couch, regular vacuuming safely removes dirt, crumbs and other debris.
-It's much better to suck up the dirt than it is to rub it to remove it.
+It's much better to suck up the dirt than it is to try to remove it by rubbing.
 Rubbing can grind the dirt into the fabric, leaving it looking dingy and dirty.

 Use an upholstery attachment with your vacuum cleaner to remove dirt before it sets into the fabric and causes dark spots.
 If your sofa has removable cushions, take them off to make vacuuming easier.
 Vacuum the crevices in the sofa and go over all of the exposed fabric surfaces on the cushions and pillows.